 You'd be amazed at how the simple act of gratitude can give you a peace you've never known.

-Sometimes the best way to forget your own troubles is to extend a hand to someone who is worse off than you are (and though you may not believe it, there are many, many people out there who have it rougher than you!)
+Sometimes the best way to forget your own troubles is to extend a hand to someone who is in a worse situation.
+Though you may not believe it, there are many, many people out there who have it rougher than you do!

 Extend a hand in friendship.
 Do what you can to lighten the load.
-Even little things, small gestures, a few comforting words for hard times, can make another’s burden lighter.
+Even little things, small gestures, a few comforting words for hard times, can lighten another person's burden.

 That can only do your own soul good.
 Karma exists; the good you do will come back to you, so don't be stingy.